 |Local government, excluding education and hospitals||14|

-Although most social workers work in an office, they may spend time visiting clients.
+Most social workers work in an office setting.
+They may spend time visiting clients and meeting with colleagues and community specialists or other support workers.
 School social workers may be assigned to multiple schools and travel around the school district to see students.
 Understaffing and large caseloads may cause the work to be stressful.

 Injuries and Illnesses

-The majority of social workers work full time.
+Most social workers are employed full time.
 They sometimes work evenings, weekends, and holidays to see clients or attend meetings, and they may be on call.

 How to Become a Social Worker

 Social workers typically need a bachelor’s or master’s degree in social work from a program accredited by the Council on Social Work Education.
 They also may need a license; specific requirements vary by state.